Top

 Douglas County Child Custody Attorneys

-At Knies, Helland & McPherson Law, P.C., we don't believe in a one-size-fits-all solution.
+At KHM Attorneys at Law, we don't believe in a one-size-fits-all solution.
 Instead, our attorneys invest time and effort in understanding your specific situation and needs, crafting legal strategies that reflect your unique circumstances.

-If you need help filing an initial child custody petition, modifying your current custody orders, or handling another child custody issue, Knies, Helland & McPherson Law, P.C. can help you.
+If you need help filing an initial child custody petition, modifying your current custody orders, or handling another child custody issue, KHM Attorneys at Law can help you.
 With decades of experience, our Douglas County attorneys are equipped to guide you through cases involving custody, also referred to as the Allocation of Parental Responsibilities (APR).

 We understand that nothing is more important than the well-being of your children.
 This understanding fuels our commitment to providing exceptional legal counsel during this complex process.